 Since RVs are so popular right now, purchasing an RV mattress (of any size) is pretty easy.
 You have a ton of online and brick and mortar stores that carry all sizes of RV mattresses.
 We mostly looked at Brooklyn Bedding, Purple, Amazon and mattresses at Costco.

+When we began our mattress hunt, we were recommended many options.
+Choosing the right one was the most herculean task!
 For example, our R-Pod 192 has a base for a traditional or residential queen bed which measures 60 inches by 80 inches.
 This size is the same as a queen bed in your sticks and bricks home.
 Because the mattress is very common, you’ll have many mattresses and bedding styles to choose from.

 Now, you could also choose to purchase a new queen short mattress for your R-Pod 192, if you want to ensure the murphy folds up nicely (I’ll get into that below).
 A queen short mattress is five or six inches shorter and measures either 60 inches by 74 or 60 inches by 75 (again, depending on manufacturer).